 Breast Cancer and Pregnancy

-During breast cancer surgery, the surgeon will examine the lymph nodes to see whether any are affected and will (usually) remove the lymph nodes where the cancer is most likely to have spread.
-If it is necessary to give chemotherapy, your doctor will usually wait until after the first trimester to reduce the chances that it will harm the baby.
+During breast cancer surgery, the surgeon will examine the lymph nodes to see whether any are affected.
+He'll often remove the ones where the cancer is most likely to have spread.
+If you need chemotherapy, your doctor will usually wait until after the first trimester to lessen the chance that it will harm the baby.

 Advanced breast cancer usually requires both surgery and chemotherapy, so the risk for the baby is higher.
 The decision of whether or not to undergo treatment can be a very hard one.
 Talk with your family and doctor about what's right for you.